 From SENCOs to teaching assistants, working with children and young adults with Special Education Needs (SEN) can be challenging yet incredibly rewarding.

-Over the last few years, the number of SEN pupils in the UK has risen to over 1.3 million, yet this is a role that still has the highest burnout rate amongst teaching staff, as the many challenges it comes with mean it is not the role for everyone.
+As of January 2023, there are over 1.5 million pupils in England alone with SEN, an increase of 87,000 from the previous year.
+This is a role that still has the highest burnout rate amongst teaching staff, as the many challenges it comes with mean it is not the role for everyone.
 For those who relish that challenge and want to make a difference, this blog looks at what it is like to work as a SEN specialist.

 Not your everyday role